Mingur123/DevOps-1/README.md

-# Smartstore Solution Template Dummy Code readme
+# Smartstore Solution Template Dummy Code readme...............

 This repository enables developers to work in a perfect development environment for developing plugins, tests or themes, inclusive every conceivable deployment scenario.